Value-Based Prioritization: Why ROI Fails and AHP Works

 • Who shouts loudest

-• Short-term pressure rather than long-term value
+• Short-term pressure over long-term value

 Why AHP Is the Basis for Value-Based Prioritization